Abdulazizmia/railgari-privacy/privacy-policy.md

 ---

 ## 1. Introduction
 Welcome to **Railgari** ("we," "our," or "us").
 Railgari is a train tracking and utility app developed by **Abdul Aziz Mia** (under the brand **xcodean**).
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application (the "App").
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application (**"Railgari App"**).

-By using the App, you agree to the collection and use of information in accordance with this policy.
-If you do not agree with the terms of this privacy policy, please do not access the application.
+By using Railgari App, you agree to the collection and use of information in accordance with this policy.
+If you do not agree with the terms of this privacy policy, please do not access Railgari App.

 ---

 ## 2. Information We Collect

 ### A. Personal Data
-We may collect personally identifiable information that you voluntarily provide to us when you register for the App, including:
+We may collect personally identifiable information that you voluntarily provide to us when you register for Railgari App, including:
 * **Name and Email Address:** For account creation and verification.
 * **Mobile Number:** For user authenticity and account recovery.
 * **Profile Picture:** To personalize your profile in the community chat.

 ### B. Geo-Location Information (Crucial)
 **Foreground & Background Location:**
-Railgari collects your device's location data to enable the **"Live Train Tracking"** feature.
-This allows the app to crowdsource train location data to help other passengers track the train's position in real-time.
+Railgari App collects your device's location data to enable the **"Live Train Tracking"** feature.
+This allows Railgari App to crowdsource train location data to help other passengers track the train's position in real-time.

-* **How it works:** When you are traveling on a train and enable tracking, the app collects location data even when the app is closed or not in use (background), provided you have granted the necessary permissions.
+* **How it works:** When you are traveling on a train and enable tracking, Railgari App collects location data even when the app is closed or not in use (background), provided you have granted the necessary permissions.
 * **Usage:** This data is strictly used to map the train's location and is not used to track your personal whereabouts outside of the train journey context.

 ### C. Device and Usage Data